reiko-dev/ellipsis_overflow_text/README.md

 }
 ```

-Further explanation can be found [here](https://stackoverflow.com/a/53908204), the questions is about AutoSizeText package, but the answer is the same for this package.
+Further explanation can be found [here](https://stackoverflow.com/a/53908204), the question is about the AutoSizeText package, but the answer is the same for this package.</b>
 If you still have problems, please [open an issue](https://github.com/reiko-dev/ellipsis_overflow_text/issues/new).

 ## MIT License
 ```